 Whether you own a business or run a passion project, having a website is a must.

-A business website’s ultimate goal is to influence people’s buying decisions and establish the company’s credibility within the industry.
+A business website aims to influence people’s buying decisions and establish the company’s credibility within the industry.

 Unlike eCommerce websites that generate direct revenue, business websites contribute to the long-term growth of the business instead.